mclaveria120/mutants/README.md

 # mutants

-To types of profile are being used:
+Two types of profile are being used:
 Dev: You will be using a Standalone Redis Config.
 In this case you will need to have Redis running in your local machine or your docker to provide one for you.
 Prod: You will be using a Cluster Redis Config.
 In this case you will need to set redis.master in application-prod.properties and point it to your ElasticCache cluster endpointer if you are using AWS.